Olu1111/Tasky/docs/backend/backend.md

          client.close();
        }

-       let db = client.db(""); //assign which database you want to use throughout your project.
+       let db = client.db("myDB"); //assign which database you want to use throughout your project.

        export default db;
      ```